rjgleave/1001-aws-reference-architectures/README.md

 ## What's Here

-This repo includes a series of sub folders containing reference architecture diagrams.
+This repo includes a series of sub folders containing sample reference architecture diagrams.

 1. README.md - this file
 2. FOLDERS: each folder includes: